Electrolytic Capacitor – Symbol, Types, Construction & Uses

 Construction of an electrolytic capacitor

-Electrolytic capacitors consist of a cathode, anode, dielectric layer, and an electrolyte.
+These consist of a cathode, anode, dielectric layer, and an electrolyte.
 The anode is made of metal.
 Common metals used for the anode are Aluminium, tantalum, and niobium.
-Dielectric material needed for the capacitor is produced from the anode metal itself through the process of anodization.
-So formed dielectrics are aluminum oxides, tantalum pentoxide, and niobium pentoxide respectively.
+The dielectric material is produced from the anode metal itself through the process of anodization.

-The electrolyte of the capacitor can be solid, liquid or gel.
-This electrolyte covers the oxide layer and acts as a cathode of the capacitor.
 Due to this enlarged anode surface and very thin dielectric oxide layer, electrolytic capacitors can have a high capacitance voltage per unit volume.
 Hence they can have a high capacitance value.
-Read more

 A close view of the electrolytic capacitor